ibm-bluemix-mobile-services/bmd-content-eight/tile.md

-# Code Starter - OpenWhisk
+# Code Starter - Weather

-Choose the OpenWhisk Code Starter to create your project.
-You can configure your project to run your OpenWhisk actions.
+Choose the Weather Code Starter to create your project.
+You can show the current temperature or the weekly forecast for any point on a map.